-Why investors ask for your supply chain carbon footprint
+Why your value chain’s carbon footprint matters

 Scope 1: direct emissions generated by owned or controlled resources.
 These are the emissions that a company generates while performing its business activities.
 In most cases, scope 1 emissions are generated by the fuel combustion that powers industrial processes or the vehicle fleet.

 Scope 2: indirect emissions generated by the production of purchased electricity, steam, heating and cooling.
 These emissions are not generated by the company directly, but by the utilities that produce electricity, steam, heating and cooling.

 Scope 3: all other indirect emissions that occur in a company’s value chain.
 Scope 3 emissions are generated by resources not owned or controlled by the company, but that the company indirectly impacts in its value chain.